Ta1al/discord-craiyon/README.md

 # DisGPT
-Discord Integration for ChatGPT & Craiyon.
+Discord Integration for Craiyon (Image Generation AI).

 ### For self-hosting
 ##### Clone the repository